Tgjmjgj/npm/README.md

 }
 ```

-If your package.json located not in project root, as example, in ./functions directory, and you want to run commands in this folder
-you can specify this by `DIR` environment variable:
+If your package.json located not in the project root, but for example, in the './functions' directory, and you want to run commands in this folder, you can specify this using the `DIR` environment variable:

 ```hcl
 action "Install dependencies" {